Fly (Breaking Bad): Plot

 As they wait to catch the fly, the two talk about their families.
 Walt states that he should have died already and tries to think of the perfect moment to have done so: after he had enough money, after his daughter Holly was born, before his surgery and before Skyler knew what he had been doing.
 He finally decides the perfect moment to die would have been the night Jane Margolis died, telling Jesse of his conversation with her father Donald.
 He tries to calculate the chances of meeting both father and daughter in different scenarios on the same night despite having never met either beforehand, but finds the odds too astronomical to calculate.
 Jesse is distracted when he sees the fly near the ceiling.
 As he tries to use a step-ladder to reach the fly, an increasingly-sleepy Walt seems poised to confess to Jesse about his role in Jane's death.
 Jesse tells him Jane's death was nobody's fault, but he still misses her.
+Walt tells him to give up on the fly and start working, decrying that "it's all contaminated."
 Jesse climbs back down and, seeing the fly land on the ladder, swats and kills it.

 Jesse takes a sleeping Walt to a couch while he cleans up the lab and prepares for their next batch.
 They later leave together, but Walt warns Jesse that if he has been skimming from their product, he will not be able to protect him if Gus Fring finds out.
 Jesse denies taking anything and states that he is not asking anyone to protect him.
 That night, Walt is awakened by buzzing, and sees a fly landing on the smoke detector's flashing light.

 Production

 "Fly" was produced as a result of the series' considerable budgetary restrictions and being unable to afford the $25,000–$35,000 needed to move the production trucks to a new location.
 Series creator Vince Gilligan remarked: "We were hopelessly over budget ...
 And we needed to come up with what is called a bottle episode, set in one location."
 The episode was written by Sam Catlin and Moira Walley-Beckett, and directed by Rian Johnson; it aired on AMC in the United States and Canada on May 23, 2010.

-Along with extras in the laundromat, Bryan Cranston and Aaron Paul are the only two actors who appear in the episode.
+Apart from extras in the laundromat, Bryan Cranston and Aaron Paul are the only two actors who appear in the episode.
 Series regulars Dean Norris (Hank), Betsy Brandt (Marie), and RJ Mitte (Walt Jr.) are credited but do not appear.
 Anna Gunn (Skyler)'s voice is heard in the episode, but it is reused audio from the second-season episode "Phoenix".

 Gilligan noted that the limited setting and cast allowed for a slower pace and deeper exploration of character traits and motives: